 Complementing Academic Support Services is the comprehensive Life Skills program, continually recognized as a model of service to prospective, current and former student-athletes.
 The Athletics Department provides Life Skills programming for every student-athlete, first to acclimate them to the University of Nebraska, and then to promote their total-person development.

-- Led by a dedicated Associate Athletics Director, three full-time staff members develop and provide programming in individual and team settings to assist with total-person development of all student-athletes.
+- Led by a dedicated senior administrator, a staff of six professionals develop and provide programming in individual and team settings to assist with total-person development of all student-athletes.
 Areas of emphasis include proactive life skills education, community involvement, career planning, effective communications, healthy relationships, leadership development, alcohol and drug prevention, domestic violence awareness and money management.

-- The Athletics Department supports a comprehensive Community Service Program, reflected during the 2013-14 academic year with more than 300 individual student-athlete outreach projects totaling nearly 6,000 hours and impacting 25,000 individuals in our Nebraska communities.
+- The Athletics Department supports a comprehensive Community Service Program, reflected during the 2018-19 academic year with more than 400 individual student-athlete outreach projects impacting approximately 30,000 people throughout the state of Nebraska and beyond.

 History of the Program

 Nebraska has long been considered a leader and pioneer in Life Skills programming and resources within college athletics.
 Nebraska Life Skills was initiated in 1987 and has been recognized by the NCAA, National Consortium for Academics and Sport and the Division IA Athletic Directors Association for having one of the most innovative and complete Life Skills program in the country.
 In 2008, Athletic Director Tom Osborne expanded the program making Life Skills its own department.
 Six professional staff members execute all daily responsibilities within the Life Skills program.

 |1989||Nebraska wins inaugural Life Skills Program of Excellence Award.|